gioblu/PJON/src/strategies/ThroughSerial/README.md

 `ThroughSerial` performs well if used with ESP8266 and ESP32 where blocking procedures can strongly degrade functionality.
 The reception phase is entirely non-blocking.
 Sending and acknowledgement however are still blocking.

-There is a default reception interval of 100 microseconds used to allow data to accumulate in the hardware UART buffer.
-This value is configurable using `bus.strategy.set_read_interval(100)` passing an arbitrary interval in microseconds.
-The read interval may require adjustment depending on UART RX buffer size and baud rate.

 ### Configuration
 Before including `PJON.h` it is possible to configure `ThroughSerial` using predefined constants: